ubernostrum/django-registration/docs/hmac.rst

 Since the HMAC activation workflow does not use any models, it also does not make use of the admin interface and thus does not offer a convenient way to re-send an activation email.
-Users who have difficulty receiving the activation email can simply be manually activated by a site administrator.
+Users who have difficulty receiving the activation email can be manually activated by a site administrator.

 However, the reduced overhead of not needing to store the activation key makes this generally preferable to :ref:`the model-based workflow